RREM Program Appeals/Withdrawals

 Do I owe the RREM Program any money if I withdraw?

-As long as no funding has been disbursed to the applicant, the applicant will not owe the program any money.
+As long as no funding has been disbursed to the applicant or on behalf of the applicant, the applicant will not owe the program any money.
 In the event that funding has been disbursed to an applicant, the applicant will be required to return those funds back to the RREM Program if they decide to withdraw from the program.

 Do I have to pay back my reimbursement if I withdraw from the program?